TylerSpence/ECE281_Lab4/README.md

 ![alt tag] (https://raw.githubusercontent.com/TylerSpence/ECE281_Lab4/master/screenshotdatapath.png)

 In the testbench there was an extra comma and semicolon that had to be deleted for it to function appropriately.
 In addition, Captain Silva assited me with the logic used for the IR, MARHi, and MARLo.
 Also, classroom discussion facilitated me learning about the use of the & symbol in combining MARHi and MARLo.

+#Simulation
+The following section contains analysis of waveforms and the reverse engineering of what is actually taking place.